UPD Jul 2017: Added more elegant way to register Drupal standards.

 But we’re also lazy, and learning and maintaining all possible standards can be tedious.
 Luckily enough it can be automated.
 Meet Code Sniffer.

-PHP Code Sniffer validates your code for consistence with a coding standard and supplements the coding assistance built-in in your favorite IDE.
-Standards, or a set of rules, can be easily plugged-in and used independently or altogether.
+PHP Code Sniffer validates your code for consistency with a coding standard and supplements the coding assistance built-in in your favorite IDE.
+Standards, or a set of rules, can be easily plugged-in and used independently or all together.

 There are several ways to install PHP_CodeSniffer, but I highly recommend to use Composer.